 Town of Phillips Revitalization Committee.

 “I have worked with High Peaks Alliance in the past and find their projects a balanced approach to maintaining public recreation access in the backcountry.
-I look forward to participating in the refuge planning process as it relates to high quality trail corridors for ATVs, snowmobiles and other trail uses, as a next step in the evolution of our vital recreation-based economy.”
+I look forward to participating in the refuge planning process as it relates to high-quality trail corridors for ATVs, snowmobiles, and other trail uses, as a next step in the evolution of our vital recreation-based economy.”

-Mike Ferguson, Owner, Rev-It-Up Sport Shop, Rangeley.
+Mike Ferguson, Owner, Rev-It-Up Sports Shop, Rangeley.

-“Phillips has seen the loss of traditional employers and needs to rebuild our economic prospects including nature tourism that this wild life refuge would assist.
-Phillips can act as a gateway to the High Peaks and a wild life refuge would help market and brand our area and keep Barnjum and Abram open for recreation.”
+“Phillips has seen the loss of traditional employers and needs to rebuild our economic prospects including nature tourism that this wildlife refuge would assist.
+Phillips can act as a gateway to the High Peaks and a wildlife refuge would help market and brand our area and keep Barnjum and Abram open for recreation.”

 Board of Selectmen, Town of Phillips.

 “A new National Wildlife Refuge would complement our region’s vibrant and growing outdoor recreation by giving priority to recreational uses, such as hunting, fishing, and wildlife viewing.
-It would also have planned uses for ATV, snowmobile, and hiking trails, and as a result, will provide a strengthened base for regional economic development.”
+It would also have planned uses for ATV, snowmobile, and hiking trails, and as a result will provide a strengthened base for regional economic development.”